Anguilla bengalensis bengalensis

-Anguilla bengalensis bengalensis, the Indian mottled eel, is a subspecies of eel in the genus Anguilla of the family Anguillidae.
+Anguilla bengalensis bengalensis, the Indian mottled eel, is a subspecies of eel in the genus Anguilla.
 It is found throughout the Indian subcontinent and neighbouring regions including the East Indies.

-Showing the typical characteristics of the Anguillidae, this species grows to 1.2 m and as much as 6 kg.
-Dorsal fin soft rays number 250–305, anal fin soft rays 220–250, vertebrae between 106 and 112 in number.
-They have a fecundity is about 0.33-1.72 x 10^6.

 The Indian mottled eel is valued as a food fish.
 The mucus of this eel is used in a medicine for arthritis.
 It is known by numerous common names in the native languages of the regions it inhabits.

+Description

+Showing the typical characteristics of the Anguillidae, this species grows to 1.2 m and as much as 6 kg.
+Dorsal fin soft rays number 250–305, anal fin soft rays 220–250, vertebrae between 106 and 112 in number.
+They have a fecundity of about 0.33-1.72 x 10^6.

+Habitat

+Anguilla bengalensis bengalensis primarily lives in freshwater habitats, but can be found in estuaries and marine waters during early life and near maturity.

 Other names

-In Telugu, it is known as “Bommidayalu.”
+In Telugu, it is known as "maluguchaapa."
 In Malayalam, it is known as "Mananjil."
 In Nepali, it is known as "Raj Baam."
 In Marathi, it is known as "Vaamb."

-In Tamil, it is known as "vealangu meen".In Bengali it is known as Baam maach or Tambu maach.
+In Tamil, it is known as "vealangu meen".
+In Bengali it is known as Baam maach or Tambu maach.